BongoHive/front-end-learning-resources/README.md

 > In this section, read and understand the basics of programming, we will be using `Javascript` and this knowledge will help you learn other programming languages as well.
 > Always refer to the links shared above
+> Unless it is mentioned all the assignments in this section should be solved using the **console.log**

 **Phase 1**
 > Phase 1 assignment can be found here https://github.com/BongoHive/js-phase-1